Published By Janet Gershen-Siegel at September 11th, 2018

-Visit the IRS website and obtain an EIN for the business.
+Visit the IRS website and get an EIN for the business.
 They’re free.
-Select a business entity like corporation, LLC, etc. A company can start off as a sole proprietor but will most likely wish to switch to a type of corporation or partnership to decrease risk and optimize tax benefits.
+Select a business entity like corporation, LLC, etc. A company can start off as a sole proprietor but should switch to a type of corporation to decrease risk and optimize tax benefits.

 A business entity will matter when it involves tax obligations and liability in case of a lawsuit.
 A sole proprietorship means the entrepreneur is it when it comes to liability and tax obligations.
 Nobody else is responsible.